Lentil bolognese cooked in a bold red wine sauce with sun-dried tomatoes and passata is the perfect vegan or vegetarian

 Then just drop that bag in simmering water, boil in the bag style, in order to reheat.

 This method retains moisture and stops your frozen food drying out.
 It is a method I use for everything from frozen mashed potato to frozen curry!

 There are so many serving options for this lentil ragu, I’ve served it here with linguini.

 It would work well with rigatoni or penne just like my wild boar ragu, it would also be awesome with some wide-flat pappardelle pasta.

-And it makes for the most wonderful filling for a vegetarian lasagna bolognese, you can just replace the meat ragu in this classic lasagna recipe.
+And it makes for the most wonderful filling for a vegetarian lasagna bolognese.
+You can just replace the meat ragu in this classic lasagna recipe and off you go.